NotABully.org is reader-supported. We may earn a small commission through products purchased using links on this page.

 Reason 4: You Have Been Rewarding The Behavior

-By engaging with your dog every time they want to play, you have been unintentionally rewarding your dog’s behavior.
-The dog has been trained that it is okay to want to play all the time because you keep playing with them.
+Basically, you’ve been unintentionally rewarding your dog’s behavior and the dog has been trained that it is okay to always want to play because you keep playing with them.

 But don’t worry, if you have taught your dog that it is okay to want to play all the time, it is still possible to change this behavior!
 It might just take a little longer to retrain the behavior you want because playing is certainly more fun for them than relaxing!